Taxi Tips for Tonga!

 2. Ask for the Going Rate for Your Trip

 Most taxi drivers in Tonga don’t use meters.
 With this in mind, it’s best to ask the rate for your trip before accepting a ride.
 This way, you know what you’re getting yourself in for and whether you can afford the fare.
-There are some fares that should always be the same between taxis, especially for the airport runs, which is around TOP$30-$50 between Nuku’alofa and the airport and around TOP$25 for Neiafu and the airport.
-See more typical fares in Taxi Prices in Tonga: The Costs You Need to Know.
+Some fares should always be the same between taxis, especially for the airport runs, as listed in the How Much Does a Tonga Airport Taxi Cost?
+See more typical fares in Taxi Fares in Tonga: The Costs You Need to Know.

 3. Guesthouses Might Book You an “Unofficial” Taxi

 Sunday is a day of rest in Tonga where it is against the law for businesses, except for a very select few tourism businesses, to operate.
-That also includes “official” taxis, who won’t be able to pick you up on a Sunday.
+With that, taxis in Tonga don’t accept bookings on Sundays but can still provide taxi services for Sunday if booked before Sunday.

-5. Taxi Ranks Can Be Found in Tongatapu and Vava’u
+5. Taxis Can Only Be Found in Tongatapu and Vava’u

 6. Taxi Drivers Can Be Hired on an Hourly Basis in Vava’u

-With limited tours to see the sights on land in Vava’u, taxi drivers fill the gap in the market offering tours/a driver hire service.
-These usually have a starting rate with an hourly rate after that, which should be asked of the driver, as rates are various.
-Learn more in Hiring a Driver in Tonga.
+With limited tours to see the sights on land in Vava’u, taxi drivers fill the gap in the market by offering tours/a driver-hire service.
+These usually have a starting rate with an hourly rate after that, while “sightseeing tours” are more costly.
+Learn more about tours by taxi in The Guide to Hiring a Driver in Tonga.

 8. Taxis in Tonga are Pretty Old